NotThorny/MobWave/README.md

 `/mw stop`

-   -Stops any further scheduled waves from happening
+   -Stops any further scheduled waves from happening.

+`/mw suffer`

+  -Suffer and probably die immediately.

+  Thanks @snoobi-seggs for the contribution to making suffer happen.

 ## Version